Ahmad Shah Durrani: Fifth invasion of India (1759–1761)

 The loss at Panipat resulted in the end of Maratha influence in Northern India.
 The day after the battle, Ahmad Shah entered the city of Panipat wearing jewels such as the Koh-i-Noor.
 The Afghan troops massacred any male over the age of fourteen and enslaved the woman and children of the city.
 Ahmad Shah made a pilgrimage to the tomb of Bu Ali Shah Qalandar, and then left Panipat on 19 July to enter Delhi.
 He formally entered the Red Fort on 29 January, with the khutbah being read in his name and coins being struck.
 After resting for two months, Ahmad Shah's troops demanded to return to Afghanistan, as much of them had been unpaid for over a year and a half.
-As a result, after plundering Delhi, he began returning to Afghanistan on 20—22 March.
+As a result, after plundering Delhi, he began returning to Afghanistan on 20–22 March.

 Ahmad Shah settled the affairs of India by placing Shah Alam II on the Mughal throne with Najib ud-Daula as his Bakhshi, and Jawan Bakht being recognized as the heir to Shah Alam.
 Delhi was given to Najib ud-Daula and Jawan Bakht to rule together, while Imad ul-Mulk was permitted to serve as vizier again.
 No peace deal was made with the Marathas as Peshwa Balaji Baji Rao died soon after the loss at Panipat.
 While returning to Afghanistan, the Afghan army was attacked by the Sikhs under Jassa Singh Ahluwalia, who carried away stragglers.
 The Sikhs attacked the Afghan flanks at night but maintained distance to avoid the Afghan artillery and cavalry, and avoided pitched battle.
 A surprise attack on the Beas river by the Sikhs freed many Maratha prisoners.
-In response, Ahmad Shah established defenses around his camp every night, and at Lahore, he sent numerous expeditions against the Sikhs that captured and killed many.
+In response, Ahmad Shah established defences around his camp every night, and at Lahore, he sent numerous expeditions against the Sikhs that captured and killed many.
 He completed his return to Afghanistan by May 1761.